nyu-software-engineering/course-materials/Deployment.md

 # Set up a CentOS server on DigitalOcean for Node.js deployment

-This document outlines one method of setting up a Node.js-ready web server running CentOS, hosted by DigitalOcean.
+This document outlines one method of setting up a Node.js-ready web server running CentOS, hosted by [DigitalOcean](https://m.do.co/c/4d1066078eb0).

+**Disclaimers**:

-There are certainly other ways to deploy a Node.js app on a DigitalOcean Droplet which will work just as successfuly.
+- There are certainly other ways to deploy a Node.js app on a DigitalOcean Droplet which will work just as successfully.

-**Disclaimer**: The steps outlined below work at the time of this writing, but may have to be adjusted to match changes in the technologies used as time goes by.
+- The steps outlined below work at the time of this writing, but may have to be adjusted to match changes in the technologies used as time goes by.
+- The link to Digital Ocean above includes a referral code - this will give you **$50 free credit**.
+Considering that a simple Digital Ocean Droplet server costs $5/month, this credit will serve you very well.
+I will receive a discount on my own account should you begin paying for DigitalOcean once your free credit runs out.

 ## Create a Digital Ocean Droplet